ycexiao/scikit-package/doc/source/skpackage-guide.rst

 :workflow_version: Version of the reuseuable workflow to use. ``v0`` is the default.

 ..
-Important:: Skip the rest of Cookiecutter main workflow if you are starting a new project!
+Important:: Skip the rest of scikit-package main workflow if you are starting a new project!
 Proceed to the :ref:`3.
-API documentation workflow<cookiecutter-workflow-api>` below.
+API documentation workflow<scikit-package-workflow-api>` below.
 Otherwise, please continue!

-3. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).
+3. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**scikit-package**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).

 4. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
 Nothing to do here, just get familiar with the differences.

-5. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.
+5. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the scikit-package repo.

-6. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.
+6. Create a new branch for all the changes, e.g., ``git checkout -b package-release``.

-7. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
+7. Type ``cp -n -r ../src .`` to copy the source code from the main to the scikit-package repo, without overwriting existing files in the destination.
 If there is no src directory, it will be something like ``cp -n -r ../diffpy ./src``.

 8. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
-Untracked files are in the cookiecutter but not in the original repo, deleted files are in the original but haven't been moved over, and modified files are in both but have been changed.
+Untracked files are in the scikit-package but not in the original repo, deleted files are in the original but haven't been moved over, and modified files are in both but have been changed.

 9. Let's now copy over any documentation, similar to what we did with the src files.
 We want to copy over everything in the ``doc/<path>/source`` file from the old repo to the ``doc/source`` file in the new repo.